-6.10.
-(1) Electors other than the Boden Professor may, if the board for good reasons so determines on any occasion, receive an honorarium not exceeding £5.

-(2) Any such honorarium and all other necessary expenses of administration shall be paid out of the income of the fund.

-6.11.
-(1) Any surplus income of the fund not required for the above purposes (including any emoluments forfeited by a scholar and any income accruing during a vacancy and not required to be paid into the University General Revenue Account under section 6.1 above) shall be applied in the first instance to making a grant to the Library of the Indian Institute of £50 per annum or such lesser sum as may in any given year be available.

-(2) Any remaining surplus income may at the discretion of the board be applied to any one or more of the following purposes, namely:

-(a) to the provision of a junior scholarship or prize for the encouragement of the study of and proficiency in the Sanskrit Language and Literature;

-(b) to the assistance of publications or any other purpose connected or consistent with the advancement of Sanskrit studies.
+- 5.8.
+The scholarship shall immediately become void if the scholar is non-resident in any term (unless his or her residence has been dispensed with under section 5.7 above) or fails to comply with any other requirement specified in this Part. - 5.9.
+At the end of each term the scholar shall apply to the Boden Professor for a certificate that he or she is worthy to receive his or her stipend, and shall deliver to the Registrar such a certificate signed by the Boden Professor together with a certificate of residence, and in default of those certificates or either of them (subject nevertheless to any dispensation as to residence granted under section 5.7 above) the scholar shall receive no stipend in respect of the following term. - 5.10.
+(1) Electors other than the Boden Professor may, if the board for good reasons so determines on any occasion, receive an honorarium not exceeding £5. - (2) Any such honorarium and all other necessary expenses of administration shall be paid out of the income of the fund. - 5.11.
+(1) Any surplus income of the fund not required for the above purposes (including any emoluments forfeited by a scholar and any income accruing during a vacancy and not required to be paid into the University General Revenue Account under section 5.1 above) shall be applied in the first instance to making a grant to the Library of the Indian Institute of £50 per annum or such lesser sum as may in any given year be available. - (2) Any remaining surplus income may at the discretion of the board be applied to any one or more of the following purposes, namely: - (a) to the provision of a junior scholarship or prize for the encouragement of the study of and proficiency in the Sanskrit Language and Literature; - (b) to the assistance of publications or any other purpose connected or consistent with the advancement of Sanskrit studies.

-PART 7: MONTAGUE BURTON PROFESSOR OF INTERNATIONAL RELATIONS
+PART 6: MONTAGUE BURTON PROFESSOR OF INTERNATIONAL RELATIONS

-7.1.
-The main object of the benefaction received by the University from Sir Montague Burton shall be the maintenance of the Montague Burton Professorship of International Relations.

-7.2.
-The net income of the endowment constituted by the benefaction shall be applied, in proportions and on conditions to be determined from time to time by Council, in consultation with the Social Sciences Board, primarily towards the costs (including support costs) of the professorship, and, subject to this, to the general advancement of the study within the University of International Relations.

-7.3.
-The Montague Burton Professor of International Relations shall lecture and give instruction on the theory and practice of International Relations.

-7.4.
-The professor shall be elected by an electoral board consisting of:

-(1) the Vice-Chancellor, or, if the Master of Balliol College is Vice-Chancellor, a person appointed by Council;
+- 6.1.
+The main object of the benefaction received by the University from Sir Montague Burton shall be the maintenance of the Montague Burton Professorship of International Relations. - 6.2.
+The net income of the endowment constituted by the benefaction shall be applied, in proportions and on conditions to be determined from time to time by Council, in consultation with the Social Sciences Board, primarily towards the costs (including support costs) of the professorship, and, subject to this, to the general advancement of the study within the University of International Relations. - 6.3.
+The Montague Burton Professor of International Relations shall lecture and give instruction on the theory and practice of International Relations. - 6.4.
+The professor shall be elected by an electoral board consisting of: - (1) the Vice-Chancellor, or, if the Master of Balliol College is Vice-Chancellor, a person appointed by Council;